grea09/color/article/article.md

 An action $a$ is contradictory if and only if
 $$\exists f \{f, \lnot f \} \in eff(a) \lor \{f, \lnot f \} \in pre(a)$$
 </div>
 We remove only one of those effect or preconditions based on the usage of the action in the rest of the plan.
 If none of those are used, we choose to remove both.
-In our example in figure @fig:problem the action $x$ is one of these inconsistent actions with fluent $2$ and $-2$ in its effects.
+In our example in figure @fig:problem the action $x$ is one of these inconsistent actions with fluent $2$ and $-2$ in its effects.<!--TODO @fig:problem n'existe plus ...-->

 <div class="definition" name="Toxic actions">
 Toxic actions are those that have effects that are already in their preconditions or empty effects.
 This can damage a plan as well as make the execution of POP algorithm much longer than necessary.
 They are defined as :
 $$a | pre(a) \cap eff(a) \neq \emptyset \lor eff(a) = \emptyset$$
 </div>
 They can damage a plan as well as make the execution of POP algorithm much longer than necessary.
 This is fixed by removing the toxic fluents ($pre(a) \nsubseteq eff(a)$) following $eff(a) = eff(a)-pre(a)$.
-If the effects becomes empty, the action is removed altogether from plan and $A$.
-For example in figure @fig:problem the actions $u$ and $v$ are toxic as the fluent $4$ is in the effects and preconditions of $v$, and $u$ has empty effects.
+If the effects becomes empty, the action is removed altogether from plan and $A$. <!--TODO @fig:problem n'existe plus ...--> For example in figure @fig:problem the actions $u$ and $v$ are toxic as the fluent $4$ is in the effects and preconditions of $v$, and $u$ has empty effects.
 In this case these actions will be removed by the algorithm as they don't have any other effects.

 The defects can be related to incorrect links.
 The first of which are liar links.
 <div class="definition" name="Liar links">